 Today we are proud to introduce the Project Jetvariety (short for Jetson variety), which aims to quickly increase the variety of Jetson Nano cameras with our proprietary general-purpose camera solution.

-The Project Jetvariety of Arducam allows any camera modules – including the ready-made and the upcoming – to be connected to the high-speed CSI-2 connector on the Jetson Nano.
-Thanks to our extra hardware and software efforts, it’s not much easier to interface a new camera with ease.
+The Project Jetvariety allows any Arducam MIPI camera modules – including the ready-made and the upcoming – to be connected to the high-speed CSI-2 connector on the Jetson Nano.
+Thanks to our extra hardware and software efforts, it’s not much easier to interface a new camera.

-Issues with Raspberry Pi Camera V2-like IMX219 Modules
+Issues with Raspberry Pi Camera V2-like IMX219 or High Quality IMX477 Modules

 Highlights of the Arducam Jetvariety Series